People have a tendency to get caught up in The Pressure Cooker.

 If you are one of those people, you know it already.
 But chances are, if you’re reading this, then you have some areas that you know need to improve.
 You’re not sure how to get around the fear and “do the stuff, in spite of the thing”.

 You can work on yourself for a month and then stop.
 You’ll slide back.
 Even with a year of self-work, you’ll be a changed person, for a while.
 Then, you’ll fall back.

 Commit to working on yourself for the rest of your life.
 Now, that will be something to behold.
 You may want to try this thought on for size:

 “If I got this far, how much farther could I go, if I kept at it?”

 But if you can’t be bothered to dig down into yourself and work on what’s there, don’t be surprised when you get results that for some reason, just keep spiraling back to that same old, uncomfortable place.

 Every single person I work with will sooner or later hit a dangerous point in the process that I use.
 That point is the pressure cooker.
 When it hits, it becomes totally clear in the person’s mind that the only logical thing to do is to stop.
 They got past one or two hurdles and clearly, the best we can experience, is a slight improvement, right?

 One of my patrons recently summoned up her inner strength and pushed past that point.
 Several days later, she shared with me a very powerful insight.
 She said “I asked myself why I was feeling so resistant to commit to the work we’re doing and I had to admit, it was really just resistance to committing to myself”.

 Many of us have come to accept that our bodies are the Temple of the Divine (regardless of who you worship or work with in your own, spiritual practice).
-Yet, our minds and emotions are Temples, too.
+Yet, we will do well to realize that our minds and emotions are Temples, too.
 Perhaps they are even more important, since they yield more than just nervous impulses.
 They are the gardens of action that produce the fruit that feeds or starves the rest of the world.